guyfrommilkyway/guyfrommilkyway/README.md

 When not on my working station, you'll often find me engaged in spending quality time with my loyal German Shepherd, Comet, forging a bond while honing our skills together.
 When not in training mode, my other canine companions, Brew and Latte, eargerly join the mix, creating a playful and vibrant atmosphere.
 In addition, I occasionally indulge in watching TV series such as SEAL Team, The Big Bang Theory and Suits.
 I'm also an enthusiastic gamer with a particular fondness for real-time strategy, single-player campaigns with compelling narratives, and tactical shooter games.

+Currently, I'm seeking new opportunities in the field of front-end development and enthusiastically open to embracing and mastering emerging technologies.
+I'm excited to contribute my expertise, passion and dedication to create exceptional user experiences for startups and small businesses.

 ## What's New
 - Mastering React + Redux + TypeScript + Tailwind
 - Studying Python, SQL, Django, API and database design